Employer of Record

 Mandatory Employee Benefits in Spain

-These benefits are governed by collective bargaining agreements (CBAs).
+These benefits are governed by law and frequently supplemented by collective bargaining agreements (CBAs).

 Supplementary Employee Benefits in Spain